-The bearings must be lubricated with the specified oil, respecting the flow rate informed on their nameplate.
-All threaded holes that are not used must be closed with plugs and no fitting may present leaks.
+The bearings must be lubricated with the specified oil, respecting the flow rate informed on their nameplate; All threaded holes that are not used must be closed with plugs and no fitting may present leaks.

 The oil level is reached when the lubricant can be seen approximately in the middle of the sight glass.
 The use of a larger amount of oil will not damage the bearing, but it can cause leaks through the shaft seals.

-- The care with the lubrication will determine the useful life of the bearings and the safety in the motor operation.
-Therefore, the following recommendations must be observed: - The selected lubricant oil must be the one with proper viscosity for the operating temperature of the bearings; That must be observed at every oil change or during periodical maintenances; - Never use or mix hydraulic oil with the lubricant oil of the bearings; - Lack of lubricant, due to incomplete filling or non-monitoring of the level, can damage the bearing shells; - The minimum oil level is reached when the lubricant can be seen in the lower part of the sight glass with the motor stopped.
-The oil level must be within a specified range, as indicated by the sight glass. - The minimum oil level is one-fourth of the distance from the bottom of the sight glass, and the maximum oil level is three-fourths of the distance from the top of the sight glass.
+The care with the lubrication will determine the useful life of the bearings and the safety in the motor operation.
+Therefore, the following recommendations must be observed:

+- The selected lubricant oil must be the one with proper viscosity for the operating temperature of the bearings; That must be observed at every oil change or during periodical maintenances; - Never use or mix hydraulic oil with the lubricant oil of the bearings; - Lack of lubricant, due to incomplete filling or non-monitoring of the level, can damage the bearing shells; - The minimum oil level is reached when the lubricant can be seen in the lower part of the sight glass with the motor stopped. - The minimum oil level is one-fourth of the distance from the bottom of the sight glass, and the maximum oil level is three-fourths of the distance from the top of the sight glass.
 If the equipment does not have oil outlet pipes, contact WEG for guidance on how to ensure the proper oil level at the outlet.

-7.8.4.5 Bearing seal
+7.11.4.5 Sealing

 Make visual inspections of the sealing, making sure that the dragging marks of the seal on the shaft do not compromise its integrity, checking for cracks and broken parts.
 Cracked or broken parts must be replaced.

-In case of bearing maintenance, in order to assemble the seal, it is necessary to carefully clean the seal contact surfaces and its enclosure and cover the sealing with a non-hardening component (i.e., Curil T).
+In case of bearing maintenance, in order to assemble the seal, it is necessary to carefully clean the seal contact surfaces and its enclosure, and cover the sealing with a non-hardening component (i.e. Curil T).
 The two halves of the labyrinth taconite seal must be joined by a garter spring.

 The drain holes located in the lower half of the seal must be cleaned and unobstructed.